 31 While a strike could be costly and disruptive, it cannot be said that avoidance of one is priceless.
-Pratt had in the past accepted the consequences of a strike in the face of demands by the Union that Pratt was unwilling to accept.
+In the past, Pratt apparently accepted the consequences of a strike in the face of demands by the Union that Pratt was unwilling to accept.
+See Tr. at 297.